5 pieces of art you should see at the Louvre Abu Dhabi

-As the Louvre Abu Dhabi opens its doors to the public Saturday, here are five pieces of art out of the 620 on display you should look out for that show the breadth of the new museum.
+As the Louvre Abu Dhabi opens its doors to the public on Saturday, here are five pieces of art out of the 620 on display you should look out for that show the breadth of the new museum:

 — "Monumental Statue with Two Heads"